 A larger storage unit may also make organizing and finding items and boxes easier if you need to visit your unit often.
 You may have to dig through your items in a smaller locker to find the box you need.

-When it comes to storage locker vs. unit, the first thing to do is consider how much you want to store.
+When it comes to locker vs. unit, the first thing to do is consider how much you want to store.
 A locker might be a good option if you only have a few items or boxes, especially if you’re on a budget.
 If you have large furniture, appliances, or a one-bedroom apartment to pack, then you’ll need to go with a storage unit.

 Consider how much you want to work to load and unload your items.
 Packing a locker will be less convenient than a storage unit.
 If you have hip or knee issues, you might have trouble bending down to put things in a low locker or climbing a ladder to access a higher locker.